About the tag

-If you have questions related to your toll tag, contact the toll road operator with which you have an agreement.
+If you have questions related to your toll tag, please contact the toll service provider with whom you have an agreement.

-Remember to notify the toll road operator that you have an agreement with if:
+Remember to notify the toll service provider with whom you have signed an agreement

 New and old AutoPASS tags